-In April 2021, the EEOC approved and the Agency implemented its revised Reasonable Accommodation policy and procedures.
+In April 2021, the EEOC approved and the Agency implemented its Reasonable Accommodation policy and procedures.
 Under the revised policy, the OHR staff were designated as the Reasonable Accommodation Coordinator and assumed the disability program responsibilities for the entire Agency.
 In addition, the time frame for processing reasonable accommodation requests was reduced from 60 to 30 days.
-During FY 2021, the number of requests for Reasonable Accommodation as well as the novelty of the requests increased exponentially due to COVID-19 related illnesses and the concern that an increase in onsite operations was imminent.
+During FY 2021, the number of requests for Reasonable Accommodation as well as the novelty of the requests increased exponentially as a result of COVID-19 related illnesses and the concern that an increase in onsite operations was imminent.
+In FY 2022, the Agency increased staffing from one (1) person to five (5) people by assigning OHR's Employee and Labor Relations staff to assist with the unprecedented number of requests.
+The Agency also began to retool its mechanisms in its efforts to process the requests more expeditiously.
 The Agency will continue to monitor the trend in requests and the timeliness of the request processing over the next year and then may be in a better position to assess what, if any, additional resources may be necessary.